z0th/gentoo-periodic/trunk/readme.txt

 content before running commands.
 Another echo command is used at the end of the script for spacing and readability.

+For a newly written module to be able to read the config file, you must copy these few lines of code into the top of the module.

+	my_name=$(basename $0)
+	# source config
+	if [ -e $INSTALL_DIR/gentoo.periodic.conf ]; then
+		. $INSTALL_DIR/gentoo.periodic.conf
+	else
+		echo " * ERROR:" $my_name ": cannot source config!"
+		exit 0
+	fi

+This code references the script itself, as well as the configfile and install path.

 == FAQ ==

 Q: The name is GENTOO.periodic, is it designed for gentoo systems only?